 Most Costly Home Improvement Mistakes

-We asked over 1,000 homeowners about their attempts at DIY home improvement projects and got some words of wisdom for those thinking of picking up a hammer.
-Keep reading to find out where projects go wrong, and which projects may be worth the risk.
+Speaking of renovations, we asked over 1,000 homeowners about their attempts at DIY home improvement projects and got some words of wisdom for those thinking of picking up a hammer.
+Keep reading to find out some of the top home improvements people made and the cost of these projects, as well as some common home renovation mistakes to avoid and other DIY fails.

 It can be hard to truly understand do-it-yourself projects until you, well, do one yourself.
 Perhaps experience plays a role in baby boomers being the most knowledgeable about DIY when it comes to home improvement projects.